These are the Best Android Phones in India in September: OnePlus, Xiaomi, iQOO, Realme, and more!

 Best Gaming Phone: Asus ROG Phone 5

 Asus has been killing it with its ROG series of gaming phones that come fitted with one of the best hardware that you can find on any smartphone.
 Of course, there’s the Snapdragon 888 at the heart of it which means you can play the best of games without any issues.
-Given that it is a gaming phone, the display is large and does not have any sort of notch or cutout.
+Given it’s a gaming phone, the display is large and doesn’t have any sort of notch or cutout.
 Instead, it has slightly chunky bezels at the top and bottom which also house dual front-facing stereo speakers.

 Also Great: iQOO 7 Legend